Virtualization-projects/rancher-labs-wiki/Cowpoke-1:-Getting-Started-with-Rancher.md

 1. Create virtualenv.
  * Name: .venv
  * Location: $CATTLE_ROOT/tests/integration/.venv
- * Base Interpreter: <Default OS X Python>
+ * Base Interpreter: Choose the Default OS X Python.

+Create your project with the virtual environment.

-Setup Python integrated tools:
+After your project is created, setup Python integrated tools:
- 1. PyCharm > Preferences > Python Integrated Tools
+1. PyCharm > Preferences > Tools > Python Integrated Tools
- 1. Package requirements file...click ```...``` and select requirements.txt
+1. Package requirements file...click ```...``` and select $CATTLE_ROOT/tests/integration/requirements.txt
 1. Default test runner: py.test

-Darn, PyCharm only allows for specifying a single requirements file, but we have a test-requirements.txt to deal with.
-Need to install those dependencies from the command line:
+1. Click Okay

+> **Note:** Another way to set up and activate the requirements file, open the terminal and run these commands.
 ```
 cd $CATTLE_ROOT/tests/integration
 . .venv/bin/activate
-pip install -r test-requirements.txt
+pip install -r requirements.txt
 ```

 We're ready to run the integration tests.
 There's a run configuration drop down in the tool bar.
 It's just an empty arrow now.
- 1. Click the run configuration drop down and the click 'Edit Configurations...'
+ 1. Click the Run dropdown.
+Click 'Edit Configurations...'
  1. + > Python tests > py.test
   * Name: Integration-tests
   * Target: $CATTLE_ROOT/tests/integration/cattletest
  1. Run it!
 It's in the drop down now.
 Select it and hit the green arrow.

+> **Note:** If you didn't activate the requirements file through the commands, the tests may not run immediately.
+If you get an error, open a specific test case by expanding cattletest > core and click on a test case.
+Try to run the test case and PyCharm should pop up a note to install requirements.
+Install the requirements and try to run the tests again.

 Hopefully, you got the green bar.